 When many think of the hemp plant, they typically think first of marijuana, which is also a variety of the cannabis plant.
 In fact, however, marijuana and hemp are quite different in many important ways.
 The marijuana variety of the cannabis plant contains large amounts of tetrahydrocannabinol, or THC as it is more commonly known.
 THC is the compound of marijuana that is primarily responsible for the feeling of being “high” that many users have when using it.

 It is important to understand that, unlike marijuana, hemp plants that are used for nutritional sources do not contain high amounts of THC and therefore do not have psychoactive effects.
 In addition, many nutritional hemp products are made from the seeds of the plant, whereas marijuana is cultivated from its flowers.
-While both marijuana and hemp have therapeutic benefits, the hemp plant specifically has a number of beneficial compounds that are helpful in encouraging good health.
+While both marijuana and hemp are useful, the hemp plant specifically has a number of beneficial compounds.

 The good news for those interested in adding hemp seeds to their diet is that they are truly packed full of healthy and beneficial nutrients.
 These include: